-The original Penn Station was a pink marble architectural masterpiece designed by the legendary McKim, Meade, and White that was built in 1910.
+The original Penn Station—heralded as a "pink marble architectural masterpiece"—was built in 1910 and designed by the legendary McKim, Meade, and White.
 For more than 50 years, New York's Penn Station was one of the country's busiest passenger train hubs, but train travel declined dramatically with the advent of the jet engine.

 As a result, the underutilized Penn Station was demolished in the 1960s to make way for Madison Square Garden and the new, smaller Penn Station.
 The destruction of this New York architectural landmark caused outrage and is said to be the main catalyst for many of New York's current landmark preservation statutes.